scottgallant/hpstr-jekyll-theme/_posts/2013-10-26-background-image.md

 ---
+title: Post with a Background Image
+date: '2013-10-26 00:00:00'
+categories: []
 layout: post
-title: Post with a Background Image
-description: "Sample post with a background image CSS override."
+description: Sample post with a background image CSS override.
-tags: [sample post]
+tags:
+- sample post
 image:
   background: triangular.png
+slug: background-image
+draft: false

 ---
 Here be a sample post with a custom background image.
 To utilize this "feature" just add the following YAML to a post's front matter.

 {% highlight yaml %}